keboola/developers-docs/extend/common-interface/config-file.md

 }
 {% endhighlight %}

-#### Output Mapping - Headless CSV
+#### Output Mapping -- Headless CSV
-Upload CSV file `/data/out/tables/data.csv` that does not have headers on the fist line to `out.c-main.data`.
+Upload CSV file `/data/out/tables/data.csv` that does not have headers on the first line to table `out.c-main.data`.

 {% highlight json %}
 {